csecrestjr/secure_data_types/README.md

-Securetypes
+Secure Data Types
 ===========

-Securetypes' `securedict` is an implementation of `dict` that protects against algorithmic complexity attacks.
+Secure Data Types' `securedict` is an implementation of `dict` that protects against algorithmic complexity attacks.
 With a normal `dict`, if an adversary can control the keys inserted into the `dict`, he can slow the program to a halt by picking keys with colliding `hash()`es.
 Here are some sample colliding